nesaku/BiblioReads/README.md

 ### Why Is This Slower Than Goodreads?

 When you make a request for a book on BiblioReads, your request needs to be first scraped by the scraper from Goodreads before the result can be shown to you.
 This causes a delay from when you make the request to when the result is shown.

+### What Do You Do With My Data?

+Nothing.
+Since we don't collect any user data we can't use it

+### Why Is This Missing Functionality?

+BiblioReads, is still a work in progress and new functionality is continually being developed.
+If you have a certain feature that you would like to see, feel free to open an issue on GitHub

 ---